namiths04/namiths04/README.md

 ## 🚀 About Me

-- 💻 Software Development Enthusiast
-- ☁️ Building cloud computing skills with AWS
+- 🤖 Building AI and Machine Learning applications using Python
-- 🤖 Exploring AI and Generative AI
+- 🧠 Interested in Natural Language Processing and Generative AI
+- ⚡ Developing backend APIs with FastAPI
-- 🚀 Developing AI and backend applications using Python
+- 🎬 Building recommendation systems and data-driven applications
+- ☁️ Expanding my expertise in AWS Cloud and modern software development
+- 🚀 Passionate about solving real-world problems through technology

 ---